sseefried/lambdalog/drafts/docker-build-scripts.markdown

 ## Drawbacks

-The one major drawback to this approach is the the resulting image is larger than it needs to be.
+The one major drawback to this approach is that the resulting image is larger than it needs to be.
 This is especially true in my case because I remove a large number of files at the end.
 However, these files are still present in a lower layer filesystem in the union mount, so the entire image is larger than it needs to be by at least the size of the removed files.